apify/apify-cli/README.md

   -v, --version=<value>          Actor version number to which the files should be pushed.
 By default, it is taken from
                                  the ".actor/actor.json" file.
   -w, --wait-for-finish=<value>  Seconds for waiting to build to finish, if no value passed, it waits forever.
-      --no-prompt                Do not prompt for opening the actor details in a browser.
+      --no-prompt                Do not prompt for opening the Actor details in a browser.
 This will also not open the browser automatically.
       --version-number=<value>   DEPRECATED: Use flag version instead.
 Actor version number to which the files should be pushed.
 By default, it is taken from the ".actor/actor.json" file.

 DESCRIPTION
-  Uploads the actor to the Apify platform and builds it there.
+  Uploads the Actor to the Apify platform and builds it there.
   The Actor settings are read from the ".actor/actor.json" file in the current directory, but they can be overridden using command-line options.
   NOTE: If the source files are smaller than 3 MB then they are uploaded as